Gunvor, Statoil consider joining latest resources transparency drive

 The latest transparency drive by the Extractive Industries Transparency Initiative (EITI) could lead to the disclosure of the billions of dollars in payments made between commodities traders and national oil companies of energy-rich nations such as Nigeria and Azerbaijan.

 EITI is a global standard to promote open and accountable management of natural resources.
-It includes governments, oil firms, investors and civil society organizations.
+It includes governments, oil firms, investors and civil society organisations.

 Gunvor and the trading desks of Statoil and Shell discussed the first steps of how these payments could be disclosed in a telephone call with EITI on Dec.
 4.